janomach/the-hardisc/README.md

 ## Notes and limitations
 * The architecture of the unprotected pipeline has been developed to integrate protection in the future, so some design approaches were selected with this bias.
-* The RTL code style is purposefully selected to allow fault insertion (e.g., flip-flops in the *seu_regs* module).
+* The RTL code style is intentionally chosen to allow fault insertion (e.g., flip-flops in the *seu_regs* module).
 * No special power optimizations are present.
 * The protection of bus interfaces is yet to be integrated.
 * The Hardisc is still in development.